A New Approach for Designing Well-Balanced Schemes for the Shallow Water Equations: A Combination of Conservative and Primitive Formulations: Numerical Examples

 \section{Numerical Examples}

 In this section, we demonstrate the performance of the proposed new WB schemes on several numerical examples.
-In some of the following examples, we compare the numerical results obtained by the developed new WB schemes with those computed by the WB central-upwind scheme from \cite{CKLX}.
-For the sake of simplicity, we refer to the former as ``NEW scheme'' and the latter as ``OLD scheme''.
+In some of the following examples, we compare the numerical results obtained by the developed new WB scheme (referred to as ``WB AF'' scheme) with those computed by the WB second-order central-upwind scheme (referred to as ``WB PCCU'' scheme) from \cite{CKLX}.
 In all numerical experiments, unless specified otherwise, we assume that the acceleration due to gravity $g=9.812$ and use zero-order extrapolation boundary conditions.
-In Examples 1--6, we take the manning coefficient $n=0$, while in Examples 7 and 8 we take $n=0.05$.
+In Examples 1--6 and 9, we take the manning coefficient $n=0$, while in Examples 7 and 8 we take $n=0.05$.
 The figures presented below plot the cell average values of the variables of interest.

 In the numerical implementation, we integrate the ODE systems \eref{2.5} and either \eref{2.8} or \eref{2.42b} using the three-stage third-order strong stability preserving (SSP) Runge-Kutta method (see, e.g., \cite{GKS,GST}) with an adaptive time step computed at every time level using the CFL number $0.4$, namely, by taking